"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 Here are some of my current best bets for speeding up COVID recovery and reducing the chances of Long Covid.
 I’m focusing on accessible pharmacological treatments with a good balance of safety, tolerability and (potential) efficacy, based on currently available information.
 This is not an exhaustive list, but a few select treatments that can, for the most part, be combined together if desired.
 At the end of each treatment review, I present dosing/brand information for both adults and children.
 If you just want to see a summary with a sample treatment/dosing schedule, scroll to the end.

-NOTE: It goes without saying that REST is incredibly important during and after infection; these picks are not a substitute for good rest and restorative sleep!
+NOTE: It goes without saying that REST is incredibly important during and at least 3 months after infection; these picks are not a substitute for good rest and restorative sleep!
 To start, I include some info on sleep supplements which also may inhibit SARS-CoV-2.

 Some of you have messaged me asking where you might leave a tip or donate.
 I have never collected tips/donations and all my content is free, but now tips are an option by clicking on the “Support me” button below.
 Thank you so much!😊